Execution of Oleksandr Matsievskyi: Victim

 As of 10 March, Oleksandr Ihorovych Matsievskyi (Олександр Ігорович Мацієвський), a 42-year-old Ukrainian soldier deployed to Bakhmut in November 2022 and who also disappeared, remained a credible alternative due to contextual and visual similarities.
-Matsievskyi disappeared earlier while bearing similar bandages as the executed soldiers.
+Matsievskyi disappeared earlier while bearing similar bandages as the executed soldier's.
 Matsievskyi's territorial defense forces' comrades reporting his group of four soldiers went missing on 30 December 2022, following a failed counter attack on the outskirts of Soledar.
 Matsievskyi's body, heavily damaged by shots, was exchanged in January, returned to his village by February, and is now buried in Nizhyn, where he worked as an electrician.
 The local mayor, Matsievskyi's family and others claim to have recognized him in the video.

-Despites calls to recognize Shadura or Matsievskyi posthumously as a Ukrainian hero, individuals in both Shadura and Matsievskyi's villages called for cautions and to wait for forensic investigations and official conclusions, sending empathic support to each others.

-Matsievskyi was subsequently identified by the Ukrainian government as the subject of the video.
+Despite calls to recognize Shadura or Matsievskyi posthumously as a Ukrainian hero, individuals in both Shadura and Matsievskyi's villages called for caution and to wait for forensic investigations and official conclusions, sending empathic support to each other.
+Matsievskyi was subsequently officially identified by the Ukrainian government as the subject of the video.
+Matsievskyi was born in Chișinău, and lived in Moldova for 28 years before moving to Ukraine.
+The Ministry of Foreign Affairs and European Integration of Moldova confirmed that Matsievskyi held dual Moldovan–Ukrainian citizenship.
+Matsievskyi's Romanian name was Alexandr Mațievschii.

 Reactions

 Ukraine

-Ukrainian officials reacted quickly, calling to identify the killers and for International Criminal Court investigations.
+Ukrainian officials reacted quickly, calling to identify the killers and for International Criminal Court (ICC) investigations.
 On 6 March 2023, Ukrainian president Volodymyr Zelenskyy rapidly reacted to the execution as he released a video denouncing the crime.
 Later that day, the Main Investigation Department of the Security Service of Ukraine registered criminal proceedings over the video.

-Prosecutor General of Ukraine Andriy Kostin said that criminal proceedings have been opened over the shooting of the prisoner under article 438, part 2 of the Criminal Code — violation of the laws and customs of war, adding that "[e]ven war has its own laws [...]
+Prosecutor General of Ukraine Andriy Kostin said that criminal proceedings have been opened over the shooting of the prisoner under article 438, part 2 of the Criminal Code — violation of the laws and customs of war, adding that "[e]ven war has its own laws ...
 There are rules of international law systematically ignored by the Russian criminal regime.
 But sooner or later, there will be punishment".
 Ukrainian foreign minister Dmytro Kuleba called on ICC prosecutor Karim Khan to investigate the incident.
 According to Kuleba, the video is more "proof that this war is genocidal".
 The Verkhovna Rada Commissioner for Human Rights Dmytro Lubinets emphasized that Ukraine's goal, as well as that of the entire democratic world, is to bring Russia to justice.

 The Servant of the People party announced that once all the circumstances and identifying the deceased were established, it would send an appeal to Zelenskyy to grant the soldier the title of Hero of Ukraine posthumously.
 On 12 March 2023, Zelenskyy conferred the title of Hero of Ukraine on Matsievskyi, posting on Twitter, "A Ukrainian warrior.
 A man who will be known and remembered forever.
 For his bravery, for his confidence in Ukraine and for his 'Glory to Ukraine!'".